 The Corporation believes that it is important that directors demonstrate their commitment to the Corporation through share ownership.
 In that regard, the Corporation has established a Director Share Ownership Policy for non-management directors.
 Under this Policy, non-management directors are required to hold Common Shares or DSUs with a value of not less than four times the amount of the director's annual retainer.
-Effective January 1, 2022, the ownership requirement under the Director Share Ownership Policy increased from \$900,000 to \$960,000.
-For purposes of this Policy, securities are valued at their market value and directors are expected to meet the required level of share ownership within five years of initially being elected or appointed to the Board.
+Based on this multiple of the annual retainer, the ownership requirement in 2023 was \$960,000.
+For purposes of this Policy, securities are valued at their market value and directors are required to meet the required level of share ownership within five years of initially being elected or appointed to the Board.
 To the extent the directors receive an increase in their annual retainer, they have a five-year period from the date of the increase to attain the incremental ownership requirement.
 Directors elected or appointed to the Board who, at the time of election or appointment, were directors or trustees of either Weston and/or Choice Properties are permitted under the Policy to count their then holdings in Weston and/or Choice Properties towards their target ownership, provided that any such holdings were eligible for inclusion toward the individual's previous ownership requirement at Weston and/or Choice Properties.
 All directors either meet the required level of share ownership or are in the process of accumulating securities as required under the Policy.
-For the status of each director nominee under the Policy, see their profiles on pages 9 to 14 of this Circular.
-Management directors are not subject to the Policy but instead must satisfy the Executive Share Ownership Policy described on page 66.
+For the status of each director nominee under the Policy, see their profiles commencing on page 9 of this Circular.
+Management directors are not subject to the Policy but instead must satisfy the Executive Share Ownership Policy described on page 69.

-2022 Director Compensation Amounts
+2023 Director Compensation Amounts

-A summary of the 2022 director compensation amounts is set out below:
+A summary of the 2023 director compensation amounts is set out below:

 Type of Fee Amount (\$)

 Annual Fees

 Total Board Retainer 240,000

 Chair and Committee Fees

+Board Chair 750,000 (1)

 Independent Lead Director retainer 50,000

-Audit Committee Chair 30,000 (1)
+Audit Committee Chair 30,000 (2)

-Governance Committee Chair 30,000 (1)
+Governance Committee Chair 30,000 (2)

-Risk and Compliance Committee Chair 30,000 (1)
+Risk and Compliance Committee Chair 30,000 (2)

-Pension Committee Chair 15,000 (1)
+Pension Committee Chair 15,000 (2)

 Member of Board committee 10,000